HariSekhon/Knowledge-Base/microservices.md

 - service discovery (eg. Consul of Kubernetes internal DNS)
 - standardize containers or AWS AMIs for lower maintenance
 - [CI/CD](ci-cd.md) to manage deployments
+- logging - all services should log to json

 ## Logging